VANT00Z/Scroll-web-example/README.md

 ```

 # P.S.
+I created reandomize spawn circles at the screen by js (you can seet it at demonstration screenshot)
+---

 All the images I used are linked.
 I dont try steal it :)
+---

 This version of the site is adaptive only for > 870  (for pads and laptops/pc)
 Later i make it adaptive for all screen sizes.
+---